Enraged-Rabbit-Community/ERCF_v2/Recommended_Options/Filamentalist_Rewinder/readme.md

 # Version History

-V1 - Public release into ERCF V2 RC2 repository
+V1 - 5/17/24 - Public release into ERCF V2 RC2 repository
+V1.1 - 5/19/24 - Update to CAD and stls for Tensioner Arms to remove potential filament catching point during endless spool ejection

 # To DO